 Undeniably, African people have a distinct combination of traits that define them as African: brown to black skin with African textured hair.
 Indeed, Africans who have albinism, a genetic disorder – are the only exception to the rule.

-Yet, throughout the cannon of so called African-American literature, a hodgepodge of multi-racial writers: Langston Hughes, Nella Larsen and August Wilson – just to name a few – are presented as authentic African people who just happen to live in America, why?
+Yet, throughout the cannon of so called African-American literature, a hodgepodge of multi-racial writers: Langston Hughes, Nella Larsen and August Wilson – just to name a few – are presented as authentic African people who just happen to live in America.

 In any event, the controversy is new considering the fact that Africans: the Akan, Dogon, Egyptian, Ethiopian, Fulani, Igbo from time immemorial have always in their ancient art depicted themselves as having brown to black skin and African textured hair.

-Furthermore, since I am a product of a large African American family, five siblings, I can declare without a doubt that there is “No such thing as a light skinned African American” for I saw no color or hair variation between me and my kin.
+Furthermore, since I am a product of a large African-American family, I can declare without a doubt that there is “No such thing as a light skinned African-American” for I saw no color or hair variation between me and my kin.

 Indeed, for further proof, my father has twenty brothers and sisters; surely such a grand number of opportunities would illicit a cornucopia of hues and hair textures as Toni Morison in her book “Jazz as well as play writers Flournoy Miller and Aubrey Lyles in their work “Shuffle Along” have implied.
 Yet – there were none.